aratakokubun/cursor-hijack/README.md

+# cursor-hijack

+TODO

+## What is cursor-hijack?

+TODO

+## Why use cursor-hijack?

+TODO

+## How to use cursor-hijack?

+TODO

-# Restrictions
+## Restrictions

-1. You need to put refs tags for components inside.
+1. Put refs tags for components inside.
   This library search elements with ref tag to dispatch event.

     In app.js and same manner for all child components.